 There is nothing simple about getting unprocessed food but if you can find a small local beekeeper the chances are good that you can find natural raw honey.

 Take you own bottles and see if you can fill them straight from the settling tank before it is processed in any way.
 It keeps so there is no reason not to get a whole year's supply.
 It will probably set and form nice smooth crystals like that above.

 Better still do your family and the planet a big favour by having a few hives in the back garden.
 Keeping bees is profoundly interesting and will make a huge difference to the pollination of all your fruit and vegetables.

 Interestingly beetroot juice delays the rise in blood glucose after eating carbs, and decreases the peak.
-Our coloured foods have these subtle beneficial effects and I'm quite certain it is the reason that those enjoying many have such a dramatically lower all-cause of death.
+Our coloured foods have these subtle beneficial effects and I'm quite certain it is the reason why those enjoying many have such a dramatically lower all-cause of death.

 There is interesting research confirming that beetroot juice affects the microbiome in the mouth increasing the nitric-oxide biomarkers that are known to lower blood pressure and reduce arterial stiffness.

-In winter we would be making butternut smoothies and in summer using kale or some other dark-green vegetable.
+In winter we would be making perfect butternut smoothies and in summer using kale or some other dark-green vegetable.